KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/deeper-analysis-movie-sales-data/deeper-analysis-movie-sales-data.md

     ![Result of query using MODEL clause](images/3038282356.png)

-6. See how easy it is to build up existing discoveries made using SQL, and extend our understanding of the data!
+6. See how easy it is to build up existing discoveries made using SQL, and extend our understanding of the data?
 As with previous examples, we can pivot the results and the final pivoted version of our code looks like this:

     ```
     <copy>SELECT *